saiedmighani/earthquake_time_series_LSTM/README.md

-# The Smart Earthquake System (SES) project:
-## developing a location-based risk factor
+# Time-series based analysis of Earthquake Risk Factors
+## A practical approach for risk analysis of the "Big One"
 <br>

 - ### Project goal:

-To predict the safe/vulnerable situation of a location and home to Earthquakes.

-- ### Project goal:

-A decision maker who decides to value a place based on Earthquake probability maps
+Or goal is to predict the safe/vulnerable situation of a location and home to Earthquakes.
+Several potential clients such as a decision maker who decides to value a house based on Earthquake probability maps could immediately benefit from this model.

 - ### System design: